SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the bus shall be included to the model.
 0 = inactive, 1 = active.
 - **excess**: Specifies whether a sink is to be generated, which consumes excess energy.
 0 = no excess sink will be generated; 1 = excess sink will be generated.
 - **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits or not.
 0 = no shortage source will be generated; 1 = shortage source will be generated.
-- **shortage costs/(CU/kWh)**: Assigns a price per kWh to the purchase of energy from the shortage source.
+- **shortage costs** in (CU/kWh): Assigns a price per kWh to the purchase of energy from the shortage source.
 If the shortage source was deactivated, the fill character "0" is used.
-- **excess costs/(CU/kWh)**: Assigns a price per kWh to the release of energy to the excess sink.
+- **excess costs** in (CU/kWh): Assigns a price per kWh to the release of energy to the excess sink.
 If the excess sink was deactivated, the fill character "0" is used.
-- **variable shortage constraint costs /(CU/kWh)**: Only if considering constraints.
+- **variable shortage constraint costs** in (CU/kWh): Only if considering constraints.
 Assigns a price per kWh to the purchase of energy from the shortage source referring to the constraint limit set in the "energysystem" sheet.
 If the shortage source was deactivated, the fill character "0" is used.
-- **variable excess constraint costs /(CU/kWh)**: Only if considering constraints.
+- **variable excess constraint costs** in (CU/kWh): Only if considering constraints.
 Assigns a price per kWh to the release of energy to the excess sink referring to the constraint limit set in the "energysystem" sheet.
 If the excess sink was deactivated, the fill character "0" is used.

 .. csv-table:: Exemplary input for the buses sheet
    :header: label,comments,active,excess,shortage,shortage costs /(CU/kWh),excess costs /(CU/kWh),variable shortage constraint costs /(CU/kWh),variable excess constraint costs /(CU/kWh)